The Kennesaw Tower (revue étudiante, World Languages and Cultures)

 Simultaneous submissions are not permitted.
 This means that by submitting your manuscript to The Kennesaw Tower, you confirm that this manuscript is not under consideration for publication at any other journal and will not be submitted elsewhere while under consideration by The Kennesaw Tower.

 Submissions will be reviewed on a rolling basis.
-This means there is no annual deadline for submissions in the 2021-22 academic year.
+This means there is no annual deadline for submissions.

 The Kennesaw Tower is a double-blind peer-reviewed journal.
 Upon submission, your work will be reviewed by a minimum of two reviewers from the Editorial Board and/or the List of Reviewers in a double-blind review process.
 These reviewers are college and university faculty members or independent scholars with expertise in fields related to The Kennesaw Tower.
 Submissions will then receive one of the following outcomes based on reviewer recommendations: